Growing a client base as a financial advisor can be frustrating ‒ especially if you're just starting.

 Any business can run into financial trouble.
 Problems such as an inability to pay back owed debt and cash flow struggles can all contribute to the risk of business insolvency.
 While these types of people may not need your services themselves, a recommendation from someone with financial knowledge for small business restructure insolvency will hold far more weight than a recommendation from a hairdresser or florist.

 That isn't to say you should ignore people who aren't trained in financial matters, though.
 There are more people with jobs outside of the finance sphere than there are inside of it.
 And these people may have their own business and are in need of financial services such as Company Debt Assessment.
+Look into insolvency practitioner fees if you're planning to seek insolvency and debt management solutions.

 The higher volume of referrals you'll get by targeting people without finance experience can bring in just as many clients as the higher quality referrals you'll get from people who do understand finance.